 When you're working in a branch version, reconciling with the default version detects changes between it and the named version you are currently connected to.
 With branch versioning, you can only reconcile with the default version.
 You cannot reconcile with another named version.

 When accessing branch versioned datasources as web feature layers, the Reconcile and Post tools are available to use.
-To start the reconcile process, click Reconcile in the Versioning group on the Versioning tab.
+To start the reconcile process, click the Reconcile button on the Versioning tab.
 The Reconcile dialog box appears.
-Branch versioning does not provide the option to pick reconcile options, and uses the following conditions:
+Reconciling versions for branch versioned datasets uses the following conditions:

 Review conflicts with the Version Conflict Manager

 When you reconcile and conflicts are detected, you can choose to review them with the interactive Conflict Manager dialog box.
 It contains all the conflict classes and their features or rows in conflict.
 It also lets you do the following:

 - Determine which fields or rows are in conflict

 - Mark conflicts as reviewed or not reviewed

 - Resolve conflicts by designating which representation to use to replace features or attributes